Content on this page was generated by AI and has not been manually reviewed.

 • Methods to verify your VPN is protecting your traffic, not leaking it

-If you’re the type who wants to see results quickly, use this quick-start format:
+If you’re the type who wants to see results quickly, use this quick-start format: Super vpn extension edge: the ultimate guide to using a VPN extension on Microsoft Edge and beyond 2026

 • Pick your protocol OpenVPN or WireGuard